lucasboucher/ffbb-alternative/readme.md

 ## Improvements
 - Sort an array teams by rank (and not by default) for display ranking
-- New server scheduling system
+- New server scheduling system (CRON ?)
-- Better CSS and HTML organization
+- Better CSS and HTML organization (class names, CSS colors variables, ...)

 # Colors
 - Red : rgb(255, 99, 132)